justinba1010/USCCodeathon-F20-Upper/Cryogenics/Readme.md

 # Carl's Cryogenics Corporation Calculator

+slug: `carl-cryo-corp-calc`

+Help Carl Calculate the number of people in the Cryogenic chambers.

 ## Author Notes

 This is a problem heavily inspired by one from Cracking the Coding Interview, `16.10 - Living People`.
 I liked this problem because there is a trick to colving it in linear time